Azure SQL Database Hyperscale FAQ

 - This FAQ is intended for readers who have a brief understanding of the Hyperscale service tier and are looking to have their specific questions and concerns answered.

 - This FAQ isn’t meant to be a guidebook or answer questions on how to use a Hyperscale database.
 For an introduction to Hyperscale, we recommend you refer to the Azure SQL Database Hyperscale documentation.

 What is a Hyperscale database

-A Hyperscale database is an Azure SQL database in the Hyperscale service tier that is backed by the Hyperscale scale-out storage technology.
+A Hyperscale database is a database in SQL Database in the Hyperscale service tier that is backed by the Hyperscale scale-out storage technology.
 A Hyperscale database supports up to 100 TB of data and provides high throughput and performance, as well as rapid scaling to adapt to the workload requirements.
-Scaling is transparent to the application – connectivity, query processing, etc. work like any other Azure SQL database.
+Scaling is transparent to the application – connectivity, query processing, etc. work like any other database in Azure SQL Database.

 What resource types and purchasing models support Hyperscale